Rastrelly/cpp_sahder_text_print/README.md

-Compile with Visual Studio (2017 was used for this one)
+Compiled with Visual Studio (2017 was used for this one)

 Packages needed:
 1) GLFW (https://www.glfw.org/download.html)